 On November 8, Americans will elect the next president of the United States.
 Donald Trump and Hillary Clinton are the main candidates for the job.

 In 2008, Barack Obama was elected president.
-He took office in January 2009 and is now completing his second term.
-But in 2017, Americans will have a new president.
+He took office in January 2009.
+He is now completing his second term .
+In 2017, Americans will have a new president.
 Who will it be?
 Voters will make their choice on Election Day.
 This year, it is on Tuesday, November 8.

-Hillary Clinton and Donald Trump are the two main candidates vying to be the 45th president of the United States.
-They had a jam-packed summer.
+Hillary Clinton and Donald Trump are the two main candidates for president.
+They had a busy summer.

 Trump is a businessman.
-He and his family run a real-estate company based in New York City.
+He and his family run a real-estate company in New York.
 In his campaign, Trump has said he will cut taxes and create jobs.
-He says he will be tough on illegal immigration by building a wall between the U.S. and Mexico.
-On August 31, he flew to Mexico for a private meeting with the country’s president, Enrique Peña Nieto.
+He says he will be tough on illegal immigration .
+He wants to build a wall between the U.S. and Mexico.

-Clinton and her vice-presidential running mate, Tim Kaine, a senator from Virginia, also accepted their party’s nomination in July.
-“We have to decide whether we will all work together so we can rise together,” Clinton told supporters at the Democratic National Convention, in Philadelphia, Pennsylvania.
-She pledged to create well-paying jobs and invest in education.
-She also vowed to protect Americans from terrorism and gun violence.
+Clinton and her pick for vice president, Tim Kaine, also accepted their party’s nomination in July.
+“We have to decide whether we will all work together so we can rise together,” Clinton said at the Democratic National Convention.
+It took place in Philadelphia, Pennsylvania.
+She promised to create jobs and improve education.
+She also said she would protect Americans from terrorism and gun violence.

-Clinton was the nation’s first lady from 1993 to 2001, when her husband, Bill Clinton, was president.
-From 2001 to 2009, she served as a senator from New York.
-She was secretary of state in President Obama’s cabinet from 2009 to 2013.
-She is the first woman to be nominated for president by a major U.S. political party.
+Clinton was first lady from 1993 to 2001.
+That is when her husband, Bill Clinton, was president.
+From 2001 to 2009, she was a senator from New York.
+She was secretary of state from 2009 to 2013.
 If Clinton wins the election, she will become the country’s first woman president.

-On September 26, Trump and Clinton will go head-to-head on the issues when they meet for the first of three presidential debates.
-Two more debates are scheduled to take place October 9 and 19.
+On September 26, Trump and Clinton will meet for the first of three presidential debates.
+Two more debates are scheduled to take place on October 9 and 19.
 A vice-presidential debate between Pence and Kaine is set for October 4.
-Expect tough exchanges as the candidates make their case to voters.
+Expect tough talk as the candidates make their case to voters.
 Will you be watching?